quarkymatter/solar_pi/README.md

 ```

-3. Configure the `solarshed.py` script to communicate with your specific charge controller(s).
+3. If necessary, configure the `solarshed.py` script to communicate with your specific charge controller(s).
 Refer to the documentation of your charge controller to understand the configuration parameters required in the script.
+Default is set to Renogy Rover (works with Renogy Wanderer as well).

+4. Modify the variable 'SCRAPEDELAY' in 'server.py' to your preferred scrape intervals (seconds).

-4. Run the `solarshed.py` script to start collecting data from the charge controllers:
+5. Run the `solarshed.py` script on the Raspberry Pi through its local host ('http://ipaddress:port') to start collecting data from the charge controllers:

 ```bash